Touring the Castillo de Tabernas

 - Check that the oil is 100% pure with a low (under 1% acidity)

-- Make sure the country of origin of the oil is noted – product of only signifies that the oil was packaged in that country
+- Make sure the country of origin of the oil is noted – a product of only Spain, for example, signifies that the oil was packaged in that country

 - Choose only oils grown, pressed and bottled in that specific country

 - Colour is not an indicator of good oil.
-The colour depends on the chlorphyll of the olives themselves when pressed.
+The colour depends on the chlorophyll of the olives themselves when pressed.
 Good colour could be anything from grass green to bright yellow.

-It is a myth than you cannot cook with a good olive oil.
+It is a myth that you cannot cook with good olive oil.
 The difficulty with olive oil is that its smoke point is quite low so it is not suitable for deep frying – although it can be done.

 Extra virgin olive oil has an unqualified body of research supporting its role as a protective, beneficial food in a healthy diet.
 It is extremely versatile and can be used cold in dressings and for drizzling, as well as in almost all cooking applications.
 In this regard it is not only safe but also beneficial to our health, not to mention delivering exceptional flavour!
 So do as the Mediterranean countries have traditionally done for hundreds of years and enjoy cooking with your extra virgin olive oil.

-An Olive Mill in the Almeria Desert – the Castillo de Tabernas
+Spanish Olive Oils in the Almeria Desert – the Castillo de Tabernas

 At the end of our the tour we had a taste of the oil from the 3 types of olives they grow, as well a green filtered and unfiltered oil.
 The green unfiltered oil was our favourite and a bargain at $10 Canadian a bottle, perfect for pouring over our Tostados, drizzled into our gazpacho – we are now confirmed Spanish olive oil fans.

 And if you want a tour send Carmen an email, she speaks English incredibly well (far better than our Spanish) and she will get back to you right away to arrange a tour, [email protected]